-The global tuberculosis (TB) crisis is fueled by several factors, including the alarming rise in drug resistance, reliance on harsh drugs that often don’t work, and a lack of diagnostic tests practical to use in low-resource settings all help fuel the global tuberculosis (TB) crisis.
-MSF is a major non-governmental provider of TB care worldwide, especially for drug-resistant TB, and helps lead the global push to make newer, more effective treatments affordable and available to those who need them.
+The global tuberculosis (TB) crisis is fueled by several factors, including the alarming rise in drug resistance, reliance on obsolete, harsh drugs that often don’t work, lack of diagnostic tests that are practical for use in low-resource settings, and lackluster political commitment.
+Doctors Without Borders/Médecins Sans Frontières (MSF) is one of the main non-governmental providers of TB care worldwide, especially for people with drug-resistant TB, and helps lead global efforts to make newer, more effective treatments affordable and available to those who need them.

 What causes TB?

-TB is caused by bacteria that spread through the air when infected people cough or sneeze.
-It typically affects the lungs but can infect other parts of the body, including the bones and nervous system.
+TB is caused by bacteria that spread by air when infected people cough or sneeze.
+It most often affects the lungs but can infect other parts of the body, including the bones and nervous system.

 Who is most at risk?

-The global TB crisis has grown dramatically since HIV became a widespread epidemic.
+Globally, TB crisis has grown dramatically since HIV became a widespread epidemic.
 That’s because people living with HIV/AIDS have weakened immune systems, which increases their risk of contracting and dying from TB—now the leading cause of death among people with HIV.
 People with other medical conditions that weaken immunity are also at a higher risk of TB infection and death.
-So are children, the elderly, people from regions with high TB rates, and those living in close quarters like prisons, refugee camps, and crowded slums also face greater risk, as do members of households with someone who has active TB.
+Children, the elderly, people from regions with high TB rates, and those living in close quarters like prisons, refugee camps, and crowded slums also face greater risk, as do members of households with someone who has active TB.

 What are the symptoms of TB?